Big Daddy Kane: 1990s

-In 1995, Kane recorded with MC Hammer and Tupac Shakur on the rap song "Too Late Playa" (along with Danny Boy).
-He was also mentioned to signing with Death Row East in 1996.
+In 1996, Kane recorded with MC Hammer and Tupac Shakur on the song "Too Late Playa" (along with Danny Boy) originally meant for Hammer's unreleased album Too Tight, as well as recording with Shakur on a currently unreleased song titled "Wherever U R (Sho' Shot)".
+He was also mentioned to be close to signing with Death Row East that same year, but decided not to after Shakur's death not long after in November.
 In 1997, Kane teamed up with Frankie Cutlass on his third single title "The Cypher Part 3" and some of Marley Marl Juice Crew veterans.
-In 1998, he released his final solo album, Veteranz' Day.
+In 1998, he released his final solo album to date, Veteranz' Day.
 It received mixed reviews and did not sell well.
 However, Kane did not give up rapping and made many appearances in the 2000s.

 2000s

 In 2000, Big Daddy Kane appeared on Tony Touch's "The Piece Maker" mixtape alongside Kool G Rap and KRS-One.
 A rejuvenated Kane occasionally collaborated with a variety of hip-hop artists, including A Tribe Called Quest, Jurassic 5, Little Brother, and DJ Babu of the Beat Junkies.
-He released two singles, the Alchemist-produced "The Man, The Icon", and the DJ Premier-produced "Any Type of Way" (on which he discusses urban collapse in post-9/11 New York City ("Giuliani got New York lookin' like it's Amistad")) and the erosion of the middle class.
+He released two singles, the Alchemist-produced "The Man, The Icon", and the DJ Premier-produced "Any Type of Way" (on which he discusses urban collapse in post-9/11 New York City ("Giuliani got New York lookin' like it's Amistad") and the erosion of the middle class.

 Big Daddy Kane appeared on the trip hop group Morcheeba's 2003 single "What's Your Name".

 In 2005, Big Daddy Kane was honored during the VH1 Hip-Hop Honors.
 After a medley of hits performed by T.I., Black Thought, and Common, he came out to perform "Warm It Up, Kane" with his old dancers, Scoob and Scrap.
 Kane and Kool G Rap can both be seen briefly in Dave Chappelle's Block Party.

 In 2006, he appeared as a guest MC on the track "Get Wild Off This", produced by the Stanton Warriors for their Stanton Sessions Vol. 2 breaks mix.
 He also appeared alongside the Wu-Tang Clan, Rakim, and his longtime friends Busta Rhymes and Q-Tip in a segment of the 2006 Summer Jam concert (June 7, 2006), as part of an initiative by Busta Rhymes to honor the legacy of New York City hip-hop.

 In 2007, a new track, "BK Mentality", was released on the mixtape compilation Official Joints.
 Kane also appeared on Joell Ortiz's The Brick: Bodega Chronicles mixtape.

 Big Daddy Kane made a cameo in the 2008 video for "Game's Pain", a track by rapper The Game.
 The video also featured appearances by Raekwon, Three 6 Mafia and Ice Cube.
-The Game also referenced Jay-Z's former occupation as Kane's hypeman: "Ask a Jay-Z fan about Big Daddy Kane: Don't know him, Game gon' show 'em".
-He also appeared on the remix of "Don't Touch Me" by Busta Rhymes.
+Kane also appeared on the remix of "Don't Touch Me" by Busta Rhymes.

 Also in 2009, Kane played the role of Clay in the film Just Another Day.
 The film is the tale of two rappers, one poor and young, one older and successful.
 The movie follows them through a day of their lives.